top of page

 Lead by example

 There are lots of small, everyday things you can do that will help tackle the climate emergency.
+Every action counts because together they add up to make a huge difference.

-From reducing the amount of meat in your diet, to repairing household items, buying bamboo toilet roll, investing your money or pension in a climate conscious way or swapping four wheels for two - there are lots of ways you can be part of the solution.
+From reducing the amount of meat in your diet, to repairing household items, buying bamboo toilet roll, investing your money or pension in a climate-conscious way, or swapping four wheels for two - there are lots of ways you can be part of the solution.

 Visit www.leedsbyexample.co.uk and www.52climateactions.com for inspiration and ideas.